insooth/insooth.github.io/templated-generic-lambdas.md

 //       but it introduces a variable template rather than a templated generic lambda.
 ```

-Some steps towards templated generic lambdas will taken in C++20 as proposed in [P0428](http://wg21.link/p0428).
+Some steps towards templated generic lambdas will be taken in C++20 as proposed in [P0428](http://wg21.link/p0428).
 Unfortunately, explicit specification of parameter types is still [not possible](https://godbolt.org/g/t9S6iS).
 For the time of being, a simple technique that emulates templated generic lambdas proposed in this article may be reused.

 ## Motivation